 At the Low Setting, it should measure a temperature of about 165 degrees Fahrenheit.
 This is the minimum temperature that should be reached in order for germs to be killed.

-The Medium Setting should keep the temperature in the ideal range of around 180 Fahrenheit.
+The Medium Setting, the temperature is somewhere around 180 Fahrenheit.

-On a High Setting should the temperature be around 195 degrees Fahrenheit.
+On the High Setting, the temperature should be around 195 degrees Fahrenheit.

 Some models have a “Keep Warm Mode“.
 Here you need to measure no less than 140 degrees Fahrenheit to prevent the proliferation of bacteria.
 You may either manually switch into that, or some slow cookers with timers switch into the keep warm mode after the set cooking time is over.
 It important is to maintain a food-safe minimum temperature.